Veloxization/ot-harjoitustyo/documentation/usage.md

 Each room has **adjacent rooms**, i.e. other rooms that can be directly accessed from that room.
 You can ask an NPC about where other NPCs were with the *"Where were they at \_\_:\_\_?"* question.
 If that other NPC was in the same or an adjacent room to the asked NPC, they will be able to tell (unless they're lying, of course).

 Note that even though two rooms may share a wall, it doesn't necessarily mean they are adjacent rooms.
-The *Wine Cellar* in the basement is not connected to the *Laboratory*, and the *Kitchen* and the *Dining Room* on the ground floor are not connected to the *Office* and the *Bathroom* respectively despite being connected my a wall.
+The *Wine Cellar* in the basement is not connected to the *Laboratory*, and the *Kitchen* and the *Dining Room* on the ground floor are not connected to the *Office* and the *Bathroom* respectively despite being connected by a wall.
 ### Saving
 You can save your progress at any time during gameplay by selecting the option.
 Saves are put in the `/src/data/saves` folder in base64 encoded JSON format.
 Saved files can be loaded to continue a previous investigation.
 ## Test